 The Groves, River Dee, Chester

-This Years Chester Charity Raft Race Theme – “Power on the Water”
+This Years Chester Charity Raft Race Theme – “Great Sporting Events”

-Prizes will be given for the best interpretation of the theme, ”Power on the Water”, Most Innovative, Titanic (the ultimate sinker) and the three fastest time classifications of ‘Overall’, ‘Ladies’, and ‘Hostelry, so please specify your classification on the entry form.
+Prizes will be given for the best interpretation of the theme, ”Great Sporting Events”, Most Innovative, Titanic (the ultimate sinker) and the three fastest time classifications of ‘Overall’, ‘Ladies’, and ‘Hostelry, so please specify your classification on the entry form.